nbernes/list-automator/README.md

-# Automation challenge
+# List Automator

-Simple bot to automate tasks on lists of items in web apps.
+Simple chrome extension to automate tasks on lists of items in web apps.

-> :warning: This project is a Chrome extension - as such it will only work on Chrome or Chromium-based browsers.

 ## Installation